-C. Locations where a road user, after stopping, cannot see conflicting traffic and is not able to negotiate the intersection unless conflicting cross traffic is also required to stop; and
+C. Locations where a road user, after stopping, cannot see conflicting traffic and is not able to negotiate the intersection unless conflicting cross traffic is also required to stop; and No sight distance concerns improve traffic operational characteristics of the intersection.
+Jefferson Avenue and West Street are not similar classifications.

-No Sight distance concern

-D. An intersection of two residential neighborhood collector (through) streets of similar design and operating characteristics where multi-way stop control would improve traffic operational characteristics of the intersection.
+D. An intersection of two residential neighborhood collector (through) streets of similar design and operating characteristics where multi-way stop control would